-From the creative minds of Dan Harmon and Justin Roiland, Rick and Morty’s popularity exploded during the almost two-year hiatus between Season 2 and 3.
+From the creative minds of Dan Harmon and Justin Roiland, Rick and Morty is a wonky sci-fi comedy adventure series.
+Its popularity exploded during the almost two-year hiatus between Seasons 2 and 3.
 These days, the show is a bonafide phenomenon that can force even McDonald’s to resurrect its extinct Szechuan Sauce.
 So while everyone waits for news about Season 4, intrigue only further peaks.

 There’s very little concrete information out there about what Season 4 might entail, but we’ll do our best to round up the various tidbits of information, rumors, and best theories.